amrrmohamad/X-Courses/README.md

    -> Add More futers in Teachears Page
    -> Add More futers in students Pages
    -> edit README.md
+   # Abdelrahman Deyaa Fouad Eliwah
+   -> designed the teacher's page.
+   -> Design your own discount countdown code on the homepage.
+   -> Pop-up design when clicking on social media.
+   -> Designing some JavaScript codes for my websites.
+   -ظز

 ## 🎯 Features